freshbrewedweb/freshbrewedweb.github.io/_posts/2017-05-14-plugin-week-2.md

 [Download](https://wordpress.org/plugins/no-format-shortcode/){: .button}

-**We made this plugin from necessity.** Oftentimes when were formatting a particularly intricate page in WordPress's editor, its automatic formatting, specifically the `wpautop` filter, would get in the way with our markup.
+**We made this plugin from necessity.** Oftentimes when we're formatting a particularly intricate page in WordPress's editor, its automatic formatting, specifically the `wpautop` filter, would get in the way with our own HTML.
 The usual workaround for this is to simply disable `wpautop`:

 ```
 remove_filter( 'the_content', 'wpautop' );
 remove_filter( 'the_excerpt', 'wpautop' );
 ```

-However, it's often the case that most pages are authored by the client and we do in fact want to keep it enabled for them to make things more convenient.
+However, this is a global change.
+It's often the case that most pages are authored by the client and we do in fact want to keep it enabled for them to make things more convenient.

-This is where the need to selectively disable `wpautop` can in.
-A great simple solution here was to just wrap your content in a shortcode.
+This is where the need to selectively disable `wpautop` came in.
+A nice simple solution here is to just wrap your content in a shortcode.
 Like this:

 ```
 [noformat]